Working with the unconscious mind

 Beyond the control tower model of thinking

-Descartes’s insight might seem like a useful insight, but we now recognise that this model of thinking has caused so many of the problems we see today.
-Our collective over-reliance on our rationalising mind, and neglect or suppression of all our other modes of thinking, can lead to the very values that cause so much harm to our world.
+Descartes’s insight might seem like a useful insight, especially from the perspective of the rationalising mind.
+This is where we get into a paradigm trap – the rationalising mind sees itself in charge, and, as a result, reinforces the paradigm that it is in charge.
+But we now recognise that this model of thinking has caused so many of the problems we see today.
+Our collective over-reliance on our rationalising mind, and neglect or suppression of all our other modes of thinking, can lead us to embrace the values ecology of the rationalising mind that cause so much harm to our world.

 When we look at African indigenous tribes, the dominant paradigm is not ‘I think, therefore I am”, but rather Ubuntu, “I am, because we are”.
 In other words, what makes the “I” is not an individual, separate being, but rather the “I’ cannot be seen as separate from the community and surrounding environment.
 This shift in paradigm nurtures a different set of values, and it is no surprise to see communities and tribes living under the Ubuntu paradigm showing high pro-environmental and pro-social (or rather, pro-community) behaviours.

-As we struggle to live in harmony with our natural environment, as well as with each other, clearly we can see something has gone awry with the way we think.
+As we struggle to live in harmony with our natural environment, as well as with each other, clearly we need to move beyond technical solutions and to seek what has gone wrong with the paradigms that we hold to be true.
+Clearly, something has gone awry with the way we think.

 Understanding how we actually think